 Kubernetes is the dominant container orchestration solution.
 The genius of Kubernetes is its ability to provide you with a framework to run distributed systems resiliently.
 However, it introduces a level of complexity that can be overwhelming.
-By following Kubernetes best practices around security, reliability, efficiency and monitoring, teams can set themselves up for a successful transition.
+By following Kubernetes best practices for security, reliability, efficiency and monitoring, teams can set themselves up for a successful transition.
 In a series of blog posts, we’ll cover each of these topics, starting with security.

 Let’s look at three common security challenges, and how to overcome them.

 Kubernetes responds well to bursts in traffic – whether good or bad.
 In the event you see a legitimate burst of traffic, Kubernetes will scale up to meet the increase in demand.
 Your application will consume more resources in your cluster without any degradation of performance.
 That’s a major benefit.
 However, in the event of a denial-of-service (DoS) attack, Kubernetes will do exactly the same thing, and you’ll pay for that traffic overload.

 The easiest way to deploy a new application or provision a new user is to give away admin permissions.
 But it’s also the most dangerous way - if an attacker gains access to that account, they’ll have access to everything.

 RBAC allows you to grant users granular access to Kubernetes API resources.
 You should define access profiles using